matthieugomez/EconPDEs.jl/README.md

 	(Vt,), (θμ * (μbar - state.μ),)
 end

-# the function `pdesolve` takes three arguments: (i) a function encoding the ode / pde (ii) a state grid corresponding to a discretized version of the state space (iii) an initial guess for the array(s) to solve for.
+# The function `pdesolve` takes four arguments:
+# 1. a function encoding the ode / pde
+# 2. a state grid corresponding to a discretized version of the state space
+# 3. an initial guess for the array(s) to solve for
+# 4. a time grid with decreasing values

+ts = range(1000, stop = 0, length = 100)
+pdesolve(f, state, y0, ts)

+# To solve directly for the stationary solution,
+# i.e. the solution of the PDE with ∂tV = 0,
+# simply omit the time grid
 pdesolve(f, state, y0)
 ```

 More complicated ODEs / PDES (including PDE with two state variables or systems of multiple PDEs) can be found in the `examples` folder.

 # Boundary Conditions
 When solving a PDE using a finite scheme approach, one needs to specify the value of the solution *outside* the grid ("ghost node") to construct the second derivative and, in some cases, the first derivative *at* the boundary.

 By default, the values at the ghost node is assumed to equal the value at the boundary node (reflecting boundaries).
-You can specify different values for values at the ghost node using the option `bc`.
+Specify different values for values at the ghost node using the option `bc`.

-# Time Iteration
-To save PDEs with a time dimension, use `pdesolve(f, state, y0, ts)`  where `ts` is an `AbstractVector` of (decreasing) times and `y_0` is the solution at time `ts[1]`.
-See [ArbitrageHoldingCosts](https://github.com/matthieugomez/EconPDEs.jl/tree/master/examples/AssetPricing/ArbitrageHoldingCosts.jl) for an example.

 # Installation